amnotpopichu/CV-2025/final_project/README.md

 ~~~

 ## Line Detection
-For this, I used `cv2.HoughLinesP` to get the lines, where the code is mainly derived from [this](https://stackoverflow.com/questions/52816097/line-detection-with-opencv-python-and-hough-transform) stack overflow post, and adapted to fit my needs.
+For this, I used `cv2.HoughLinesP` to get the lines, where the code is mainly derived from [this](https://stackoverflow.com/questions/52816097/line-detection-with-opencv-python-and-hough-transform) Stack Overflow post, and adapted to fit my needs.
 The code is mainly simple, and just gets the lines, and returns the information.
 Along with this, it draws the lines on the screen.

 ~~~python